MLDMXM2017/BDCNN/README.md

 # BDCNN
-Block Division Convolutional Network with Implicit Deep Features Augmentation for Micro-Expression Recognition
+the source code of paper, "Block Division Convolutional Network with Implicit Deep Features Augmentation for Micro-Expression Recognition."